willsutcliffe/character-classification/README.md

   <img src="images/model.png" width="600" />
 </p>

-I kept the model fairly simple due to small available datasets.
+I kept the model fairly simple due to the small available datasets.
 Another approach would be to use transfer learning with a more complicated model.

 Dropout is used for regularization.
 For training I used a batch size of 32 and the adam optimizer with a learning rate of 0.001.
 I generally found it was worth attempting to drop the learning rate by an order of magnitude when the validation loss / accuracy began to plateau.